 - Mark Morgan, Vice President, Chemicals Consulting, IHS Markit

 - Mukta Sharma, Managing Director, Chemical Consulting, IHS Markit

 - Nick Vafiadis, Vice President, Plastics, IHS Markit

 What Delegates will receive:

-- Access to IHS Markit experts during the training and networking breaks
+- Access to IHS Markit experts during and after the training

 - Certificate of course completion on request